A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc: Methods

 \bmhead{Gravitational Wave Detection Significance} To explore if the LIGO-Virgo network (H1, L1 and V1) could have detected the merger precipitating GRB\,211211A had it been operating at the time, we consider two representative cases for the progenitors: a $1.4+1.4M_{\odot}$ BNS merger, or a $1.4+5.0M_{\odot}$ NS-BH merger viewed face on (${\theta}_{jn} = 0$).
 Our calculations use a 2048 s duration data segment (chosen to be long enough even for a binary neutron star starting at 10~Hz) with a similarly high sampling frequency of 8192~Hz.
 We take the frequency integral between $f_{\rm low}$ = 10 Hz or 20 Hz and $f_{\rm high}$ = 4000~Hz and neglect component spins, orbital eccentricity and tidal effects.
-Although these parameters will affect the binary phasing, we expect them to have a very small effect on the S/N. We also neglect all cosmological effects and set the phase and polarizations angles to zero, as they will have negligible effect on the S/N. We utilize the waveform IMRPhenomPv2 NRTidal called through \texttt{bilby} \cite{bilby} and obtain the noise power spectral densities (actual and predicted) from \url{https://dcc.ligo.org/LIGO-T2000012/public}.
+Although these parameters will affect the binary phasing, we expect them to have a very small effect on the S/N. We also neglect all cosmological effects and set the phase and polarizations angles to zero, as they will have negligible effect on the S/N. We utilize the waveform IMRPhenomPv2 NRTidal \cite{Hannam+14,Khan+16,Dietrich+17} called through \texttt{bilby} \cite{bilby,lalsuite} and obtain the noise power spectral densities (actual and predicted) from \url{https://dcc.ligo.org/LIGO-T2000012/public}.

 For both the BNS and NSBH, we consider 4 representative cases: with $f_{\rm low}$ = 20 Hz, the O3 (actual), O4 and O5 (predicted) noise curves and O5 with a more optimistic low frequency cutoff of $f_{\rm low}$ = 10 Hz.
 We calculate all S/N using $D_L = 350$~Mpc, the time of the burst and the coordinates of GRB\,211211A's XRT position.
-We find that neither the BNS nor NSBH would be detectable in O3 (S/N $\approx 4.4, 6.9$, respectively).
-The BNS would likely not be detectable in O4, though it may be found in low-latency (S/N $\approx 7.2$).
-However, the NSBH in O4 and both the BNS and NSBH in O5 would have S/N $> 10$, likely making them detectable in GWs.
+We find that the BNS would not be detectable in O3 (S/N $\approx 7.4$), but the NSBH would have been (S/N $\approx 11.7$).
+The BNS and the NSBH would have had S/N $> 10$ in O4 and O5, likely making them detectable in GWs.